robinrodricks/FluentFTP/README.md

 - Dereferencing of symbolic links
 - Passive and active data connections (PASV, EPSV, PORT and EPRT)
 - Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations
+- Explicit and Implicit SSL connections are supported for the control and data connections using .NET's `SslStream`
 - SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)

 ### Implementation Notes